ur-apps/validator/README.md

 string().length(4).validate('long text'); // { valid: true, value: 'long text', error: 'field length must be 4 characters' }
 string().length(40).validate('short text'); // { valid: false, value: 'short text', error: 'field length must be 40 characters' }
 ```

+## Documentation

+For detailed documentation and more examples, visit the [GitHub](https://github.com/ur-apps/validator#readme) repository.

+## License

+This project is licensed under the ISC License.
+See the LICENSE file for more details.